What is the Multiple of Money (MoM)?

 We must also place a negative sign in front of the number because the initial investment represents an outflow of cash.

-On the other hand, the positive cash inflows related to the exit proceeds are entered are positive figures, because they represent the proceeds distributed to the investor post-exit.
+On the other hand, the positive cash inflows related to the exit proceeds are entered as positive integers, because those cash flows represent the proceeds distributed to the investor post-exit.

 In our model, we are assuming that each year, the exit proceeds will increase by +$25m, starting from the initial investment amount of $85m.